kumararunpathak/newsreader/README.md

-Social News READER 3rd Module

-This exercise is to convert feeds string to the string with proper html tag.
+This module appends proper html tags to the string feeds.

-It has 3 module:
+It contains 3 Javascript file

-1 HtmlFormater: this module iterate with element types and converts string to formatted html string.
-This module also use validator and format module to validate the input and convert to proper feeds string with HtmlTags
+1 HtmlFormater: This acts as controller for the conversion.
+It uses validator.js for the input validation and format.js for actual conversion for the element types.

-2. Validator: This module validates the inputs
+2 Validator: This validates users input

-3. Formater: this actually contains the actual implementation for formating elements.
-For every element type there should be an implementation.

-To run this exercise we need nodejs
+3. Formater: This appends to tags to the strings

 ##Steps to Run:

-Go to folder newsreader.
+Dependencies: Node.js

-Test on the terminal then run below command.
-Edit htmlFormaterTest.js for different input.
+Test on the Terminal: Edit htmlFormaterTest.js for different input and run below command

-node htmlFormaterTest.js
+  * node htmlFormaterTest.js

-To check in the browser run below command.
-Edit app.js for different inputs
+Test in Browser: Edit app.js for different inputs and run below command.

-node app.js
+  * node app.js

-and open http://localhost:8080 in the browser to see the formatted text
+  * Open http://localhost:8080 in the browser to see the formatted text